ClickHouse/ClickHouse/docs/en/engines/table-engines/special/executable.md

 	pool_size = 4;
 ```

-ClickHouse will maintain 4 threads for processing the 20,000 rows passed in to the script.
+ClickHouse will maintain 4 processes on-demand when your client queries the `sentiment_pooled` table.